Installation

 Specify a SpinLab Version to Install

-If you wish to install a specific SpinLab version exectute the following command in a terminal window:
+If you wish to install a specific SpinLab version execute the following command in a terminal window:

 $ pip install spinlab==1.0.0